TEST-VERSION - FAQ Abraxas

 - Innovative technologies (eco-innovations recognised by the EU)

-The unladen weight applicable when calculating the CO2 target is the maximum unladen weight stated in the type approval.
+The unladen weight applicable when calculating the carbon emission target is the maximum unladen weight stated in the type approval.
 For vehicles with no type approval, the unladen weight is based on the data in the certificate of conformity (CoC): here, it is the actual mass of vehicle (heading 13.2) that is applicable (if known), otherwise it is the mass in running order (heading 13).
-The COC information items above also apply to vehicles registered with an EU certificate of conformity in electronic format.
+The CoC positions above also apply to vehicles registered with an EU certificate of conformity in electronic format.

 For vehicles with no type approval and no certificate of conformity, a weight certificate must be submitted that has been issued by a certified weigh station.
 The vehicle identification number (VIN) of the car being assessed must be indicated on the weight certificate.

-How is the penalty calculated for an individual car?
+How is the penalty calculated for an individual passenger car?

 - CO2 emissions: 130g CO2/km